Publishing a package

 :licenses

 A list of licenses the project is licensed under.
 This attribute is required.
-It is recommended to use SPDX License identifier.
+Valid license identifiers are available from SPDX.

 :links